florimondmanca/djangorestframework-api-key/docs/security.md

 The generated key that clients use to [make authorized requests](#making-authorized-requests) is `GK = P.SK`.
 It is treated with the same level of care as passwords:

 - Only a hashed version is stored in the database.
-The hash is computed using the default password hasher. [^1]
+The hashing algorithm is sha512. [^1]
 - The generated key is shown only once to the client upon API key creation.

-[^1]: All hashers provided by Django should be supported.
-This package is tested against the [default list of `PASSWORD_HASHERS`](https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-PASSWORD_HASHERS).
-See also [How Django stores passwords](https://docs.djangoproject.com/en/2.2/topics/auth/passwords/#how-django-stores-passwords) for more information.
+[^1]: Older versions of this module used the same hashers as Django's [`PASSWORD_HASHERS`](https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-PASSWORD_HASHERS).
+These hashers come with a large performance penalty and while critical for passwords, they aren't needed for high-entropy, randomly generated keys like the ones created by this module.
+Keys stored using these slower hashers will be upgraded when used.

 ### Grant scheme